adinasarapu/adinasarapu.github.io/_brain/2024-brain-complete.md

 These interconnected pathways allow the striatum to act as a central relay station for regulating movement, behavior, and cognitive processes.
 It processes information from various brain regions and sends feedback to ensure smooth and coordinated motor functions.

 Basal ganglia pathways (Image taken from Macpherson and Hikida.
 Psychiatry Clin Neurosci.
 2019 and Audi A et al., Case Rep Neurol Med.
-2023).
+2023; Chakravarthy and Balasubramani.
+Encyclopedia of Computational Neuroscience.
+Springer, New York, NY, 2022).

 ![Basal ganglia](/images/Basalganglia.png)